Important updates for debt agreement administrators

-3.4 The DAA must give the debtor the prescribed information and ensure the debtor reads, understands and signs the form.
+5.3 The DAA must give the debtor the prescribed information and ensure the debtor reads, understands and signs the form.
 It is expected that DAAs will explain the meaning of the prescribed information to debtors and answer any questions debtors have.
-DA team checks this has been done appropriately via a sample of compliance telephone calls to debtors.
+DAT then checks this has been appropriately completed via a sample of compliance telephone calls to debtors.
 The Inspector-General’s functions and powers are delegated to the Enforcement and Practitioner Supervision (E&PS) division of AFSA.
-E&PS also checks a sample through the course of its annual inspection program.
+E&PS also checks a sample of debtors through the course of its inspection program.

-3.5 The original of the signed prescribed information form must be retained on the DAA’s file either in paper or electronic image form.
+5.4 The original of the signed prescribed information form must be retained on the DAA’s file in paper or electronic form.

-3.6 It is particularly important that DAAs explain the effect of personal insolvency administrations on credit agency reporting and the record on the National Personal Insolvency Index (NPII).
+5.5 It is particularly important that DAAs explain the effect of personal insolvency administrations on credit agency reporting and the record on the National Personal Insolvency Index (NPII).
 DAAs should also explain that lodging a DAP is an act of bankruptcy, even if it is not accepted, and that creditors could use this to apply to the court to make a debtor bankrupt.

-3.7 In assisting debtors to make informed choices about alternative means of dealing with financial difficulty, the DAA will need to be capable of providing debtors with information about the options available to them, including but not limited to the Act, understand the general bankruptcy concepts relevant to a debtor formulating a debt agreement proposal, the explanatory statement and completing a statement of affairs that discloses income, property and liabilities.
+5.6 In assisting debtors to make informed choices about alternative means of dealing with financial difficulty, the DAA will need to be capable of providing debtors with information about the options available to them.
+This includes, but is not limited to, the Act, general bankruptcy concepts relevant to a debtor formulating a DAP, the explanatory statement and completing a statement of affairs that discloses income, property and liabilities.
 It is expected that a DAA will be able to explain to a debtor what the differences are between the various options and the consequences.

 - A basic knowledge of the Act.
-In particular, a DAA needs to know the options available along with the impact of these on a debtor.
-This includes the bankruptcy, personal insolvency agreement and debt agreement options available under the Act; how people become bankrupt; what property a bankrupt could retain; bankrupts’ and creditor’s rights; income contributions and a general awareness of antecedent transactions.
+In particular, a DAA needs to know the options and their impact on a debtor.
+This includes the bankruptcy, personal insolvency agreement and debt agreement options available under the Act; how people become bankrupt; what property a bankrupt could retain; bankrupt’s and creditor’s rights; income contributions and a general awareness of antecedent transactions.

 - A detailed knowledge of debt agreement legislation detailing the duties of a DAA including legislative requirements for a DAA to cooperate with the Inspector-General’s inquiries and investigations.